 top of page

-Is there a bad period to go to The Gambia or Senegal?
-Actually no, because every period has its charms.
+Is there a bad time to visit The Gambia or Senegal?
+Honestly… no.

 OCTOBER